 Pollinator gardens are a nice way to provision hungry pollinators with some food.
 If you live in an urban setting or have a small yard, then a pollinator garden might be the best style of pollinator planting for you.

-Native plants are not the same as wildflowers.
+When choosing plants for your pollinator garden, keep in mind that native plants are not the same as wildflowers.
 Wildflower seed packets may or may not be adapted to your local environment.
 You also want to avoid planting hybrids if your goal is to support pollinators.
 Hybrid varieties might be pretty, but most do not produce much nectar and pollen for pollinators to eat.

 You should also be wary of the pesticides used on nursery plants.
 Nurseries mean well, but they might sell plants with systemic pesticides which can end up in pollen and nectar.
 Pesticide use may not be labeled.
 When in doubt, ask the nurseries or buy seeds without pesticide coatings instead.